brunogabriel/gcm-android/README.md

 2. `sendNotification` - Method that calls a device [local notification](http://developer.android.com/reference/android/support/v4/app/NotificationCompat.html), push alert.

 ### Servers

+Now, you need to encapsulate your message in a json request, in sequence, send to Google Server.
+Google has a responsibility to send data (push).

 If you have no idea how to implement a server, see this section.

 1. [PHP](https://github.com/brunogabriel/gcm-android/tree/master/php_sender)